xamarin/Xamarin.Social/component/GettingStarted.md

 	// 3.
 Present the UI on iOS
 	var shareViewController = facebook.GetShareUI (item, result => {
-		// result lets you know if they went through with it or canceled DismissViewController (true, null);
+		// result lets you know if the user shared the item or canceled DismissViewController (true, null);
 	});
 	PresentViewController (shareViewController, true, null);